-1. Enumerate the applicability of SEBI (Issue and Listing of Non-Convertible Redeemable Preference Shares) Regulations, 2013.

-- 2. Discuss the various conditions required to be fulfilled for listing of non-convertible redeemable preference shares on private placement basis. - 3.
+- 1. Enumerate the applicability of SEBI (Issue and Listing of Non-Convertible Redeemable Preference Shares) Regulations, 2013. - 2.
+Discuss the various conditions required to be fulfilled for listing of non-convertible redeemable preference shares. - 3.
 Briefly explain the obligations of Issuer and Merchant Banker as per SEBI (Issue and Listing of Non-Convertible Redeemable Preference Shares) Regulations, 2013. - 4.
-What are the conditions for issuance of Innovative Perpetual Debt Instruments ? - 5.
-Discuss the mode of disclosure of offer document for the issue of non-convertible redeemable preference shares.
+What are the conditions for issuance of Innovative Perpetual Debt Instruments?